-The health impacts are determined by combining pollutant concentration maps^{36,37} representing the year 2018, with country or region-level demographic data and health statistics.
+The health impacts are determined by combining pollutant concentration maps^{36,37}, representing the year 2018, with country or region-level demographic data and health statistics.
 Concentration response functions for each pollutant are used to relate a pollutant concentration to the response or impact of that pollutant on a population.
-Published concentration-response functions, described in Appendix 1, were used to calculate the impact of the mapped fossil fuel air pollution at a population level for the calendar year 2018.
-Using research carried out by the World Health Organization's project called 'Health risks of air pollution in Europe' (HRAPIE)38, it is possible to estimate the number of working days lost through exposure to $PM{2.5}$, but statistics are not available to calculate the impact of other air pollutants on work absences.
+Published concentrationresponse functions, described in Appendix 1, were used to calculate the impact of the mapped fossil fuel air pollution at a population level for the calendar year 2018.
+Using research carried out by the World Health Organization's project called 'Health risks of air pollution in Europe' (HRAPIE)38, it is possible to estimate the number of working days lost through exposure to PM2.5, but statistics are not available to calculate the impact of other air pollutants on work absences.
 The concentration response functions used to calculate the incidence of the health and economic outcomes shown in Table 1.
-Full details of the economic impact calculations used in the CREA/ Greenpeace analysis are provided in Appendix 1.